Hermiston, Oregon: Parks

 Riverfront Park features open grassy space, and access to more than 2 miles of paved walking trails.

 The City of Hermiston Parks Department maintains 15 parks, 15 landscape areas, and 100-plus acres for the enjoyment of the community.
 In addition to the developed parks, the department also has 50 additional acres planned for future development.
 Recent major enhancements include the additions of Riverfront Park, the Oxbow Trail, and continual additions to the Hermiston Family Aquatic Center.
 Riverfront Park features 16 acres of open grassy areas alongside the Umatilla River, as well as nearly a mile of paved walking paths, with picnic shelters, restrooms, and fishing access.
 A 1.8-mile paved walking path, named the Oxbow Trail, was added in 2015 to connect Riverfront Park with the north side of town near Good Shepherd Medical Center.
-The Trail winds through protected wetland area for nearly the entirety of its length and also connects to Harrison Park.
+The Trail winds through a protected wetland area for nearly the entirety of its length and also connects to Harrison Park.